 Would you like your target audience to know your brand?
 A resounding ‘Yes!’
 But why?
 Well, brand awareness rocks!
 The more people who know about your brand, the higher the chance they’ll become and stay customers.
 And why is tracking brand awareness important?
 You ask a lot of questions!
 Listen up: intuition is good but it is not enough to measure and increase brand awareness!
 Key stakeholders also demand more quantitative results so they can keep an eye on the ROI.
 To track a brand’s awareness, you need reliable data and a brand tracking tool that helps you measure and quantify your brand’s awareness.

 Brand awareness is simply defined by how familiar people are with your brand.
-Brand awareness is important because it helps your audience to recognise, relate, convert and retain a relationship with your brand.
+It is important because it helps your audience to recognise, relate, convert and retain a relationship with your brand.
 It simply helps consumers to narrow their choices.
 Other positive benefits include: increased loyalty from customers, increased word of mouth marketing, and keeping your brand on the top of their minds.

 You probably have some level of brand awareness already, that's true.
 But don't you want to increase brand awareness?
 Brand tracking can help with that.
 It can show you where you stand in terms of brand awareness for your target audience(s) and, also very important, how you perform against your competitors.

 What are the benefits of brand tracking?
 Monitoring your brand’s health holds a mirror up to your brand’s weakness - but never fear, this is exactly where you need to be to start to increase your brand awareness.
-With key stakeholders demanding a deeper and quantifying overview of brand awareness, more and more successful teams are increasingly using brand analytics tools to do just this.
+With key stakeholders demanding a deeper and quantifying overview of brand awareness, more and more successful teams are increasingly using brand tracking tools to do just this.
 An example of how brands can increase brand awareness is to define and target their niche audience (ie. the more focused subgroup of the brand’s target audience).